This is a special edition of the Sean Hannity Show.

 It was such a low blow.

-No, it's it's totally deserved.
+No, it's totally deserved.

-I live in St. Petersburg, Florida now, and I like to go eat early, and you seem to always call me right when I'm taking my first bite.
+I live in St. Petersburg, Florida now, and I like to go eat early.

-It's like six o'clock, and I'm like, You're at dinner?
+It's like 6 o'clock, and I'm like, you're at dinner?

-Uh oh, I didn't I I fell asleep, I didn't see your call.
+I didn't see your call.

 I'm like, what time do you go to bed?

-Well, we don't stay uh I'll stay up till two o'clock in the morning or three, Sean.
+I'll stay up until 2 o'clock in the morning or 3, Sean.

-So, you know, it is actually three or four, but who's counting?
+It's actually 3 or 4, but who's counting?

-He has his great name idea, ID.
+He has this great name ID.

-He has a large number of people who still uh remember what he did for the state of Georgia, putting Georgia football really on the map with Coach Vince Dewey.
+He has a large number of people who still remember what he did for the state of Georgia, putting Georgia football really on the map with Coach Vince Dewey.

-I so I I do believe these numbers are totally correct.
+So I do believe these numbers are totally correct.

-Um what I think has been the most stunning thing about Herschel Walker running, Sean, is how the Republican establishment has tried every way in the world to stop him.
+What I think has been the most stunning thing about Herschel Walker running, Sean, is how the Republican establishment has tried every way in the world to stop him.

-Here you have a candidate with natural name ID who who is does a great job on television, who's a a statewide hero, and and instead of embracing him, they've done everything but throw the kitchen sink at him.
+Here you have a candidate with natural name ID who does a great job on television, who's a statewide hero.

 So not only does he have to fight CNN, the AJC, the Associated Press, but he's got to get over his own Republican Party.